A Must-Have Guide 🌟

 B. Confidentiality Agreements: Use non-disclosure agreements to protect sensitive business information.

 Ensure compliance with the environmental regulations on waste management, pollution control, and obtaining environmental clearances.
-Comply with the regulations at workplaces concerning fire safety, hazard management, and health of employees.
+Comply with the regulations at workplaces concerning fire safety, hazard management, and the health of employees.

 Conduct an annual statutory audit under the statute and ensure filing the financial statements with the regulatory authorities in a timely manner.

-A. Internal Audits: Develop internal audits to track the financial health and also adherence to the internal policies.
+A. Internal Audits: Develop internal audits to track the financial health and adherence to the internal policies.

-B. Accounting Standards: Follow accounting standards laid down by the regulating bodies either under the Institute of Chartered Accountants of India or under the International Financial Reporting Standards.
+B. Accounting Standards: Follow accounting standards laid down by the regulating bodies, either under the Institute of Chartered Accountants of India or under the International Financial Reporting Standards.

 Compliance related to Health-related Regulations, Licensing, and Patient Confidentiality Laws.